-Late yesterday afternoon, Dave McClure sent an email to all 500startup founders and mentors.
+Late yesterday afternoon, Dave McClure emailed all 500startup founders and mentors.
 It went like this:

 After reading what Dave has said in person many, many times, I smiled and went back to watching Glee.
 (Ricky Martin was on!
 That man has amazing teeth.)

-  Over the course of the next several hours, there was quite a debate about if it was right to expect mentors to invest in the member companies of the accelerators in which they are mentoring.
+Over the next several hours, there was quite a debate about if it was right to expect startup mentors to invest in the member companies of the accelerators in which they are mentoring.

 “Expect?
 No. If the founder believes I have value to provide past Techstars, then I am happy to discuss it with them.”
 I replied.

 There is a fine line in the world of accelerators, and part of the problem lies in how people define the roles of folks circling about, and part of the problem lies in the motivations of those same folks.